d-uzlov/k8s-homelab/docs/bash.md

-# search history with ↑
+# search history by prefix with ↑

 ```bash
 cat > ~/.inputrc <<EOF